zxh19890103/presentation/index.md

 This is where I list my links and my main works these years.

 Hello, I am singhi.
-I am living in China mainland, an ordinary developer, a front-end coder.
-During the last 3 years, I dig in webgl, leaflet.
-I have a web framework to help develop a device monitor system and graphic eidtor.
-If you are interested here, we can connect to each other to share informations or even start some cooperations.
-Thanks for your visiting.
+I am living in China, an ordinary developer, a front-end coder.
+During the last 3 years, I've been digging in webgl, leaflet.
+I made a web framework to help develop a device monitor system and graphic eidtor.
+If you are interested in this field, we can connect to each other to share informations or even start some cooperations.

+Thanks for your visit.

 ---

 ## Wik Doc

-A 3d/2d Js lib for rendering a virtual warehouse.
+A 3d/2d Javascript library for rendering a virtual warehouse, quickly.

 [https://wik.zhangxinghai.cn/](https://wik.zhangxinghai.cn/)